 When you are not using gloves, clean off the surfaces with disinfectant sprays and wipes before touching them.
 Always carry an extra pack of disinfectant wipes.
 Wipe the touch germ-infested places like handles, armrests, seat belts, window areas, etc., before you touch them.

 It is as important to carefully and properly dispose of the used masks, gloves, tissues, and wipes as it is to use them.
 While the latter ensures your safety, the former is for the safety of your fellow travelers.
 Throwing away the used items openly in public places increases the chances of virus transmission.
 So, carry a polythene or zip-lock bag to dispose the used protective equipment in a hygienic manner.

 Blankets and pillows are no longer being offered on flights.
 So, include a personal blanket and pillow to your COVID-19 travel packing list for your own comfort and safety.
 Choose a light-weight blanket and travel pillow so that they don’t take up much space in your luggage bag.

 Reusable water bottle:

 Pack your own water bottle to avoid the use of public water fountains (whose buttons could be hotspots for germs and bacteria).
-Carrying a reusable water bottle with filter is the best option when traveling, so that you don’t have to be apprehensive of consuming impure water.
+Carrying a reusable water bottle with filter is the best option when traveling so you don’t have to be apprehensive of consuming impure water.
 Keep yourself hydrated to strengthen your immune system.

 Packed food items and snacks:

-Along with all the above, your medications and prescription slips must be a part of the travel packing list just to be prepared in case of any unforeseen inconveniences.
+Along with all the above, your medications and prescription slips must be a part of the COVID-19 travel packing list just to be prepared in case of any unforeseen inconveniences.
 You might have to quarantine yourself for a few days after de-boarding, as per the rules and regulations of the place you are traveling to.
 So, having your medicines and prescription handy helps you to take care of your health.